HudsonNock/Air-Hockey-Sim/README.md

   - \( f \) represents friction, and
   - \( B \) is a drag coefficient term related to air resistance.

   We fit this model to the motion data obtained from tracking the puck.
 The parameters were estimated using nonlinear regression to minimize the mean squared error between the observed and predicted trajectories.
+The optimization code here was written by Ian.

   ---